100mslive/hms-video-react/README.md

 Create beautfiful custom applications using 100ms' React SDK.

-This library currently provides ic composed of two pieces -
+This library currently provides is composed of two pieces -

 1. hooks which interface with our sdk for easily using with functional components.
 More details [here](https://docs.100ms.live/javascript/v2/features/integration#installing-our-libraries).
 2. UI components for common use cases - video tile, preview etc. Note that these components are on path of deprecation and we don't recommend their use as a library.
-There is no active development going on and we're working on a different UI components library which will provide improved flexibility and ease of use.
-You can still refer to our implementation of the components to design your own.
+We're actively working on a new UI components library which will provide improved flexibility and ease of use.

 Install using